Proposal Submission Tool

 The entry fields for adding a new source include:

 • Source name: A unique name for the source.
-This should be less than 60 characters long.
+This should be less than 60 characters long and contain no spaces.

 • Coordinate System: The only coordinate system available at this time is equatorial.